mrowe/mikerowecode.com/content/michael/resume.md

 ## Overview

-I am an experienced professional software developer, architect, and manager.
+I am an experienced professional software developer, architect, and manager familiar with working in fast-passed agile environments.
+I have a strong focus on people--coaching, mentoring, and creating the conditions that allow them to be their most effective.

 ## Employment History